 Eataly Boston – 800 Boylston St.

-While you are in Prudential Center, go up to the 50th floor and check out bird’s eye views of Boston at Skywalk Observatory.
-The price is pretty steep at $19 per person, but this is the only vantage point with 360-degree views that include Boston’s Hancock Tower, Fenway Park, the Boston Common and Public Garden, the Charles River, MIT, and Harvard University.
+While you are at the Prudential Center, go up to the 50th floor and check out bird’s eye views of Boston at Skywalk Observatory.
+The price is pretty steep at $25 per person, but this is the only vantage point with 360-degree views that include Boston’s Hancock Tower, Fenway Park, the Boston Common and Public Garden, the Charles River, MIT, and Harvard University.

 Skywalk Observatory – 800 Boylston St.

-Isabella Stuart Gardner Museum is, hands down, one of the most beautiful museums I have ever been to.
-Maybe, because it doesn’t look like a museum, but rather like a royal palace.
+Isabella Stuart Gardner Museum is, hands down, one of the most beautiful museums I have ever been to and an absolute must-do if you have only 48 hours in Boston.
+It doesn’t look like a museum, but rather like a royal palace.
 Although it contains beautiful pieces of art inside, people come here to admire the beautiful building itself.

 Isabella Stewart Gardner, the creator of the museum, was inspired by Venice and its architecture while working on the project.
 During her trips to Venice, Florence, and Rome she purchased columns, windows, doorways, and balustrades for the gallery.